 Eat Nutrient-Dense, Whole Foods to Support Cognitive Performance

 A recent study conducted at the University of Illinois looked at patterns of nutrient biomarkers in the blood of healthy adults to examine the association between nutrition and cognition.
-The researchers found that study participants with patterns of nutrient biomarkers associated with a plant-rich, whole-foods diet demonstrated better “network efficiency,” a subjective measure of cognition, and better performance on cognitive function tests compared to those with nutrient biomarker patterns indicative of an unhealthy diet.
+The researchers found that study participants with patterns of nutrient biomarkers associated with a nutrient-dense, whole-foods diet demonstrated better “network efficiency,” a subjective measure of cognition, and better performance on cognitive function tests compared to those with nutrient biomarker patterns indicative of an unhealthy diet.
 (11)

 Find a Macronutrient Ratio That Works for You

 Rebalancing macronutrients can also benefit cognitive performance.
 For some individuals, a high-fat ketogenic diet significantly enhances cognitive function.
 These anecdotal reports are supported by research demonstrating that a ketogenic diet improves memory and mild cognitive impairment.
-(12, 13) Conversely, if you’ve been low carb or keto for a while and have noticed a decline in your memory, focus, or mood, it may be time to add more carbs to your diet.
+(12, 13) Conversely, if you’ve been low-carb or keto for a while and have noticed a decline in your memory, focus, or mood, it may be time to add more carbs to your diet.
 Nutrient-dense carbohydrates provide the brain with glucose for energy production and can help boost critical thinking, learning, and memory capacities.

 Whatever macronutrient ratio you choose, the most important thing is to eat a diet that keeps your blood sugar stable.
 Frequent blood sugar swings are a risk factor for cognitive impairment, but they can be well managed through diet.
 (14)